 Pfalz: This is the second largest wine-growing region in the country and can be considered a continuation of France’s Alsace (swoon).
 FUN FACT: The Haardt Mountains which run through the region are actually a continuation of the Vosges Mountains in Alsace.
 The best vineyards are located on these mountains in a section called the Mittelhaardt (easyish to remember).
-Pfalz is the driest region in Germany (in warm years, vines can suffer from water stress).
-Given the warm climate, the Rieslings here are riper and fuller-bodied.
+And it is because of the Haardt Mountains that Pfalz is the driest region in Germany (in warm years, vines can suffer from water stress), as those mountains (like the Vosges in Alsace), provide a rain barrier.
+Given the more southern location, Pfalz also has a warmer climate.
+That combined with the overall dry situation means that the Rieslings here are riper and fuller-bodied.
 The region also grows a number of other white grapes, including Wiesβburgunder, Grauburgunder, and Muller-Thurgau, as well as black grapes, such as Spätburgunder, Dornfelder, and Portugieser .
 (I kind of just like saying these names…)

 Baden: Baden is the warmest, most southern wine region in Germany, producing the fullest bodied wines with the highest alcohol content.
 But unlike the rest of the regions, Riesling is not number one planted grape: here it’s Spätburgunder.
 Even when it comes to the white grapes, Riesling comes up the caboose: Muller-Thurgau, Grauburgunder, Weiburgunder and then Rielsing.